marti5a6/Bucket-List/README.md

 (Be very specific on Given When Thens, as they should describe test parameters.
 Describe a specific set of outputs for a given set of inputs.
 In other words, "Given that shoe polish is normally $2.89, and there is a buy one get one free offer, When the user purchases two shoe polishes, Then the final cost will be $2.89",  is much better than, "Given that the user selects an item, and the item is on sale, then the item is sold at the sale price", because it references a specific item, with specific input and output price You should have a few (2-4) requirements.
 The Given/When/Then syntax will form the basis of our unit tests.
 Consider different cases: good data, bad data, multiple sets of data, etc.

+Given a current set of GPS coordinates or city/state and a keyword list, When user clicks button, search for matches within a 100 miles of that city/state or coordinates, Then display matches.
+Keyword list may include bucket list items or other interests.

 ## Class Diagram
 Show data classes (DTOs), Activities, Fragments, MVVM, etc. I use ArgoUML to model classes in a diagram.
 Other tools work as well.